smarthomeaf/nspanel-shaf/README.md

 - Only single page of lights is currently available
 - Media Player is CUrrently not working
 - Pressing physical buttons does not currenty wake up panel
+- Currently only configured for 3 Lights in the light page

 ## To Do's
 - Add multiple Page for Lights